milaflops/recipes/beef_stew.md

 * Adding Cayenne to the pepper mix because it is delicious.
 * Increasing the amount of black pepper and Worcestershire sauce
 * Adding the potatoes halfway through to prevent them becoming too soft

+I accidentally put way too much Worcestershire (much more than 1Tbsp, I think) as I do not have measuring spoons.
+I'll keep it at 1Tbsp for now.
+I also put way too much garlic after discovering I had Garlic Powder to substitute, and incorrectly assuming it is equal in flavor effects to minced garlic by volume.
+This is potent stuff.
+I also chopped the onions up into half-rings instead of tiny little shards.
+This is a neat effect but I don't know how I feel about it.
+The rest of it was good, and I'll decrease the potato cooking time even more for next batch.